Table of Contents

 As the Manual Data Labeling – aka Manual Data Annotation takes hours to annotate one dataset, the Automated data labeling technology now proposes a simpler, faster and more advanced way of processing data, through the use of AI itself.

 The most common and simplest approach to data labeling is, of course, a fully manual one.
 A human user is presented with a series of raw, unlabeled data (such as images or videos), and is tasked with labeling it according to a set of rules.

-For example, when processing image data, the most common types of annotations are classification tags, bounding boxes, polygon segmentation, and key points.
+For example, when processing image data for machine learning, the most common types of annotations are classification tags, bounding boxes, polygon segmentation, and key points.

 Classification tags, which are the easiest and cheapest annotation, may take as little as a few seconds whereas fine-grained polygon segmentation could take a few minutes per each instance of objects.

 In order to calculate the impact of AI automation on data labeling times, let’s assume that it takes a user 10 seconds to draw a bounding box around an object, and select the object class from a given list.